psinghal20/cargo-feature-analyst/README.md

-# feature-analyst
+# cargo-feature-analyst
-feature-analyst is a tool written in rust to analyse the feature usage in your rust project.
+cargo-feature-analyst is a tool written in rust to analyse the feature usage in your rust project.
+It is provided as cargo subcommand.

 It provides with a list of Enabled features in your dependency tree with names of crates enabling those features and a list of all the disabled features in your dependency tree.

 ## Usage
     USAGE:
-    feature_analyst [FLAGS] [OPTIONS]
+    cargo feature-analyst [FLAGS] [OPTIONS]

     FLAGS:
             --all-features           Activate all available features